Sky Sports Plus for Carabao Cup: Fixtures, channel and subscription - how to watch or stream your football team this season

 Watch any Carabao Cup match this season on Sky Sports+, starting with round one fixtures this midweek.

-The action gets underway on Tuesday with 32 round-one ties taking place, while the remaining three games take place on Wednesday, with all the action streamed on Sky Sports+.
+The action started on Tuesday with 32 round-one ties, while the remaining three games take place on Wednesday, with all the action streamed on Sky Sports+.

 Sky Sports+ is live and already integrated into Sky TV, streaming service NOW and the Sky Sports app - giving Sky Sports customers access to over 50 per cent more live sport this year at no extra cost.